MrKeeey/Spring/ReadMe.txt

 - add new branch for Security REST API
 - create new users with roles (MySecurityConfiguration)
 - add access for new roles
--
+- create new tables (users, authorities) in BD and use UserDetailsManager -